extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint.rst

 add_multihomed_endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: This create VLAN, port channel and configure port channel as Access or Trunk, validate port channel state.
-Configure VLAN to VNI mapping under the overlay gateway.
+**Description**: This workflow creates VLANs, port channel and configures port channel as a Trunk.
+In Bridge-domain context, workflow will create bridge-domains, logical interfaces and associate the logical interfaces to the bridge-domains.
+Configures VLAN/Bridge-domain to VNI mapping under the overlay gateway.
+The workflow also creates the MCT client and its interfaces.
+For service or transport VFs in a Virtual Fabrics context, workflow will create g-vlans and map c-tags under the switchport.

 .. table::